amit1235813/Finance-Claimer/readme.txt

 6. Move nodemon to dev dependencies.
 Although, developmnet environment flag has not been created.
 7. Steps post commit - Create remote URL in Heroku.
 Push to remote URL.

+Refine HTML form - Chapter 11, 12 and 13

-Chapter 13 - Frontend for validation in HTML
+Chapter 13 - Frontend form validation in HTML
 1. All validation done using HTML input atrributes
 2. No JS used
 3. Attributes used - required, autofocus, minlength, maxlength, type, pattern for regex